shailendrakumaromkar/superfuture-system/README.md

 | ------------- | ------------- | ------------- |
 | `asset`  | address  | Address of asset - "ETH" & "USDC"|
 | `allowedeCollateral`  | bool  | true if the asset should be used as collateral <br> ETH = true|

+-  Returns `true` if asset type is allowed to be use as collatoral.

 ##### borrow()